Carlos-Cepeda/house-prices-regression-portfolio/README.md

 Using the Ames Housing dataset, multiple regression models were developed and optimized to predict residential property prices.
 The final selected model was XGBoost, achieving strong predictive performance.

+The superior performance of XGBoost highlights the importance of capturing nonlinear relationships and feature interactions in housing data.

 ---

 ## 🏆 Key Results